dorsalstream/dorsalstream.github.io/_posts/2018-04-10-MobilenNetv2.md

 <figure class="figcenter">
   <img src="/assets/mobres/cifar10_all.png" alt="CIFAR 10 All" width="90%" display="block" margin-left="auto" margin-right="auto">
-  <figcaption>Fig4: The proposed network schemes evaluated on CIFAR 10.
+  <figcaption>Fig 4: The proposed network schemes evaluated on CIFAR 10.
 Visualized are the best, mean, and worst of the 5 runs per network scheme.
 The horizontal axis marks the epochs.</figcaption>
 </figure>
 <figure class="figcenter">
   <img src="/assets/mobres/cifar100_all.png" alt="CIFAR 100 All" width="90%" display="block" margin-left="auto" margin-right="auto">
-  <figcaption>Fig5: The proposed network schemes evaluated on CIFAR 100.
+  <figcaption>Fig 5: The proposed network schemes evaluated on CIFAR 100.
 Visualized are the best, mean, and worst of the 5 runs per network scheme.
 The horizontal axis marks the epochs.</figcaption>
 </figure>

 ### Timing Benchmarks
 <figure class="figcenter">
   <img src="/assets/mobres/benchmark.png" alt="Timing benchmarks" width="60%" display="block" margin-left="auto" margin-right="auto">
-  <figcaption>Fig6: Forward pass and backward pass (in brackets) timing of ResNet50, MobileNetV2, and MobileNetV2 with expansion (b) on various hardware and for various different image resolutions.
+  <figcaption>Fig 6: Forward pass and backward pass (in brackets) timing of ResNet50, MobileNetV2, and MobileNetV2 with expansion (b) on various hardware and for various different image resolutions.
 The timings are in milliseconds.
 The performance is comparable for small to moderate image resolutions, but the proposed modifications are faster for large image resolutions.</figcaption>
 </figure>

 ### Conclusion